 2019-2020 BUDGET DOCUMENTS

 - Just like our personal budget, the City’s budget is divided into two types of expenses: operating and capital.
 For us as residents, operating expenses are the costs we pay to live—like our electric and water bills.
 For the City, it means paying for the services we all use like street cleaning, police and fire.
 It also means keeping each department and facility up and running.
 Capital expenses are one-time purchases or upgrades.
 For us as residents, this might mean buying a car or fixing up the house.
 For the City, it means paying for new fire stations, road development, or improving a tired out area.
 How the City spends money comes from decisions made by the City of West Palm Beach Mayor and City Administration, with approval from your City Commission.
 They make those decisions based on a number of things: The City’s long-range plans, local data, future forecasts and—most importantly—feedback from you!
 Your opinions are important because they listen to you throughout the year before final decisions are made.
 So, tell us what’s important for you, your business and your family!

-Have a look at this year’s budget publications and videos.
+Have a look at last year’s budget publications and videos.